[FUSE] high memory consumption (possible leak) in long-running arv-mount

 - Cache management clears releases unused Collection objects.
 However, those Collection objects may have prefetch threads.
 If they don't get stopped, they will leak. *

-#8 Updated by Peter Amstutz 18 days ago
+#8 Updated by Peter Amstutz almost 5 years ago

 Lucas Di Pentima wrote: